roytruelove/angular-grunt-coffeescript/README.md

         config           # testacular configs
         lib              # test-time libraries
-        ...              # directory per package, generally with a Spec file per package
+        ...              # directory per package, generally with a Spec file per package env/               # environment-specific overrides.
+See 'Enviroment Specific Builds' prod             # overrides for prod env
+          ...
+        dev              # overrides for dev env, the default ...

 #### Packages

 A 'package' is a loose term I'm using for a grouping of related artifacts.
-Best explained by example:
+Best explained by example: o
 * All files for the app's 'details view' will go into the detailsView directory.
 None of the files in this directory will be used outside of this view
 * 'Common' code that's shared between views are grouped under the 'common' directory